Skip to Content

 Large banana pepper growing on plant.

-We have many posts on growing various peppers, but this one will focus specifically on the banana pepper plant.
+We have many posts on growing peppers, but this one will focus specifically on the banana pepper plant.
 The pods are larger than many other types, and they are usually harvested before fully ripening.

 To make it easy, I’ll break down every step of the growing process.
 This includes selecting quality seeds, germinating at the right time indoors, taking care of the seedlings, moving the plants outdoors, and finally harvesting your banana peppers.
 Let’s get started!